Skip to Content

 – Visually inspecting the tires:

-If any tire appears flatter than normal, try to bend over and press it.
-If you can squeeze it easily, you need to pump air inside it.
+If any tire appears flatter than usual, try to bend over and press it.
+If you can squeeze it quickly, you must pump air inside it.
 If a tire doesn’t have adequate pressure, you might get an indication of that while riding the lawnmower.

-Also, check for sharp objects such as iron nails, pins, glass splinters on each tire’s tread area.
-If that is the case, your tire is punctured, and it needs to be repaired before inflating it with air.
+Also, check for sharp objects like iron nails, pins, and glass splinters on each tire’s tread area.
+If that is the case, your tire is punctured and needs to be repaired before inflating it with air.

-You might come across a situation when the tire has gotten off the rim completely, and the air inside it has escaped.
-In all these cases, the tire needs to be fixed first before filling it with air.
+You might encounter a situation when the tire has gotten off the rim completely, and the air inside has escaped.
+In all these cases, the tire must be fixed before being filled with air.

 ● Step 2: Fix the damaged tires: